aimacode/aima-julia/README.md

 Running tests
 -------------

-All `Base.Test` tests for the aima-julia project can be found in the [tests](https://github.com/aimacode/aima-julia/tree/master/tests) directory.
+All `Test` tests for the aima-julia project can be found in the [tests](https://github.com/aimacode/aima-julia/tree/master/tests) directory.

 ## Acknowledgements